Change axis options

 In our example, it makes sense to rename the axis created from grouping as Item Price & Item Cost to something shorter, like Item Price and Cost.

-To rename an axis, select the Rename option in the axis menu, type the new name, and either click out or hit Enter/Return on your keyboard.
+To rename an axis, select the Rename option in the axis menu, type the new name, and either click out or select Enter/Return on your keyboard.

 When you choose to edit the axis, you get the comprehensive view of everything that can be changed on the axis: you can Configure the axis name, position (left or right), and the minimum and maximum values, and you can Format the category of the column, its units, and the representation of negative values.